 Google Assistant is an intelligent personal assistant powered by artificial intelligence and machine learning and developed by Google which was announced at Google I/O last year.
 Google finally announced at Mobile World Congress that this week it will bring the Google Assistant update to the Android Marshmallow and Nougat versions.

 The Google Assistant can do many things for users, like you can ask the Assistant to confirm calendar bookings, suggest a restaurant close by, and even play games with the Assistant.

 You can launch Assistant by simply long pressing on the Home button and it will be activated.
 If you want to look for the Google Assistant on your smartphone, then they will get in Settings>About Phone> and Check for an update.

-Samsung will have Galaxy S8 coming with its own Bixby Assistant.
+Samsung will have Galaxy S8 comes with its own Bixby Assistant.
 Amazon’s Alexa is coming to Motorola phones this year; Moto Z will be the first phone supporting it.